Make a difference in the lives of differently-abled individuals

 · Clothing appropriate for the weather.
 Remember, it’s a messy farm and it’s going to get warm.

 · Sunscreen, insect spray, epi-pens, emergency meds (in original prescription container), should be labeled with camper’s name and given directly to WELCOME TENT STAFF in a labeled plastic zipped bag at check-in.
 Prescriptions and OTC medications also need medication forms completed.
+Let Nancy know ahead of time.

 · A change of clothes is strongly encouraged, especially on Friday (water day!).